shyam1957/RPROG/NTD1.md

 	1. I am a good man.

-	4. I have added this line below first.
+	2. I have added this line below first.
 Let see what happens!

-	2. What is this?
+	3. What is this?

-	3. Why are you tired?
+	4. Why are you tired?

+	5. I needed to re-number the bullets.
+I inserted 4 below 1 and expected that 	   git would re-number them.
+How wrong was I!